kaikalii/kasi_palette_doc/src/tutorial.md

     - ex. `"#80ff40"`
 - Multicolor
     - A single or list of 6 or 8 digit hexadecimal color strings
-    - Each of the corresponding game items uses a random color from a list
+    - Each of the corresponding game items uses a random color from the list
+    - List must have at least one color.
+There is no upper limit for the number of colors.
     - ex. `["#19cc19", "#26bf19", "#33cc19"]`
 - Polygon
     - A list of 2D points defining a closed polygon